Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 **DictRemove(dict [, key [, key,[key ... ]]])** - Removes elements from an AC dictionary, The first argument is the AC dictionary, after it any number of keys can be specified.
 All the specified keys are removed from the dictionary. `Returns`: the dictionary.

+**DictRemoveExcept(dict [, key [, key ...]])** - Clears all the values in the dictionary except those listed after the first argument, which is the dictionary to clear.

 **AsDict(value [, value2])** - Converts external object to AC dictionary.
 Used most often to convert dictionaries obtained from node parameters into usable AC dictionaries.
 Can be used in two ways:

-**single argument**: The argument must be a dictionary-like value.
+> **single argument**: The argument must be a dictionary-like value.
 Converts the external dictionary to AC dictionary.
 Used

-**two arguments**: Both arguments must be enumerable.
+> **two arguments**: Both arguments must be enumerable.
 The first one is expected to contain the keys and the second to contain the values for the AC dictionary that will be created from them.
 The arguments will be treated as parallel lists and if certain element of the first one (the one specifying the keys) contains a null element, the corresponding value will not be added in the AC dictionary because `null` is not usable as a key.

 `Returns`: The constructed AC dictionary.